fjvallarino/monomer/docs/tutorials/04-tasks.md

 is when a dialog needs to be displayed while content is partially visible below.
-Instead of using a vstack/hstack and alternating the visibility of both content and dialog, using a zstack allows keeping content always visible while toggling the visibility of the dialog (which would be on top).
+Instead of using a vstack/hstack and alternating the visibility of both content and dialog, using a zstack allows keeping content always visible while toggling the visibility of the dialog (which should be on top).
 The order of the widgets provided to zstack is from lowest to highest layer level.

 ```haskell